Vacuity/rudi-core/README.md

 At its core, RUDI is a platform for marshalling and federating linked data from dynamic sources (e.g. web service APIs) in response to open ended user queries.
 This is trivial with [RDF and SPARQL](https://www.informatik.hu-berlin.de/de/forschung/gebiete/wbi/research/publications/2008/DARQ-FINAL.pdf).
 The introduction of heterogenous APIs as data source endpoints solicits the development of specialized adaptors as well as the provisioning/maintanance of credentials for each API.
 One approach is to crowdsource the adaptor development and maintain the API credentials in a centralized store.
 This index would in turn collect the adaptor descriptions.
 A better approach is to decentralize the index of adaptors and their associated credentials, and route the user's query to the node housing the appropriate handler.
 Event routing is achieved when a RUDI instance subscribes to another RUDI.
 Members of a peer group simply pass their queries along to their peers in addition to dispatching the queries.
 A node selectively tunes in to its peers' broadcasts and dispatches the events which it can handle.
 The response is then published to the caller via an ephemeral listener wherein the caller is the handler.

+## Sensors

+A sensor monitors a 'physical channel' for events.
+The current implementation supports an HTTPSensor.

 ## Listeners

 A listener is a set of RDF statements that map an event to a handler.
 Events are of two types: free-form and semantic.
 Free-form events are described using `<via:pattern>`.
 Semantic events are described using `<via:sparql>`.
 Each event captures data in capture groups.
 Capture groups are ordered by number and can be labeled using the `<via:label_*>` property.
 Free-form events use Regex capture groups, or typed patterns.
 Queries use SPARQL projection items to capture groups.
 Unlike free form events, query events trigger a series of "result" events, each of which is dispatched to the `<via:notify>`.